Terms and Conditions

 Our social media accounts may post or display links or ads for websites that are not under our control.
 These links are provided by the social media service, not the CRTC.
 The Government of Canada is not responsible for the information found through these links or ads, nor does it endorse the sites or their content.

 Our decision to “follow,” “favourite” or “subscribe” to another social media account does not imply an endorsement of that account, channel, page or site.
+We may “follow,” “favourite” or “subscribe” to accounts that we believe are relevant to our mandate and our work.
 Similarly, the appearance of a user as a follower or a subscriber of the CRTC accounts does not imply endorsement of any kind.
-On Twitter, the CRTC will only take steps to remove or block a follower when that follower is obviously an Internet robot or consistently tweets offensive material.
-On YouTube, the CRTC will remove or block subscribers if they do not abide by our guidelines.
-The CRTC may also report users to Twitter or YouTube if they do not comply with their respective terms of service.

-Sharing content from another user (i.e. re-tweeting, reposting or linking to) does not imply endorsement on the part of the CRTC, nor should it be taken as an indication of a possible shift in the CRTC’s current official position.
+Sharing content from another user (i.e. retweeting, reposting or linking to) does not imply endorsement on the part of the CRTC, nor should it be taken as an indication of a possible shift in the CRTC’s current official position.
+We may share news, links and personal observations we believe are relevant to the communication system.

 Questions, Complaints and Media Requests